tylerm007/model_migration_service/README.md

 ```

 ## Rules
-The code will attempt to define a function and rule in Api Logic Server format.
-It will also try to convert JavaScript to Python - formatting will need to be done manually.
+The code will define a function and rule in Api Logic Server (ALS) Python format.
+It will also attempt to convert JavaScript to Python - formatting may need to be done manually.
 Copy the report content to your ALS project directory api/customize_api.py.
 ```
 =========================
        rules